ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-03-17-smart-version-control-for-project-managers.md

 Every feature branch is created to develop a separate application feature.
 By **feature** I mean a minimal chunk of code which brings some business value. **Only one feature can be developed in a feature branch**.
 So, you cannot create a branch to develop feature A, and suddenly switch to feature B without creating a new branch.
 It is a part of branch policy.

 Sometimes features depend on each other, and you badly need to have the code base of another feature branch to carry on.
 In this case, you can use that branch as a base branch for yours, and claim the policy that only these two features are allowed to be incomplete.
-In future, once the base feature is done, its branch gets merged to “develop”, and “develop” naturally becomes a base branch for the dependent one, and the development goes on as usual.
+In future, once the base feature is done, its branch gets merged to "develop", and "develop" naturally becomes a base branch for the dependent one, and the development goes on as usual.
 If, for some reason, the dependent feature gets done faster than the base one, you can merge this code to base branch and delete the dependent branch.
 This way, two features become one bigger feature, and you should display it somehow in the task tracking system.
 We usually simply post a comment in the base feature to move the dependent one along the workflow once it is done, and it is enough.
-Alternatively, you can close the dependent feature as “Incomplete” and copy its description to the base one.
+Alternatively, you can close the dependent feature as "Incomplete" and copy its description to the base one.

 You should claim some naming convention for your feature branches.
 We use the ticket number joined with a short task name in lowercase, such as: <tt>23001-add-german-locale</tt>.

-##### “develop” branch
+##### "develop" branch

 Still full of bugs, but **all features are done**.
 The purpose of this branch is to let you quickly react to a release request and immediately start release testing at any point of time.
 There should be no partial features such as a button that cannot be pressed or a form that cannot be submitted.
 They confuse users and reduce conversion.

-Since “develop” is higher than any feature branch, of course, code must be compilable and executable in “develop” branch as well.**Unit tests must succeed**, so a developer must run them before publishing his code to “develop”.
+Since "develop" is higher than any feature branch, of course, code must be compilable and executable in "develop" branch as well.**Unit tests must succeed**, so a developer must run them before publishing his code to "develop".

-Sometimes it makes sense to apply additional policies to “develop” branch, such as:
+Sometimes it makes sense to apply additional policies to "develop" branch, such as:

 - All automatic tests succeed (incl. integration tests).
 - All features are tested one by one.

 These additional policies can slightly improve software quality, but require significant effort to maintain, and feature delivery time gets longer.
 So they are applicable only to big enterprise projects where quality is the key and budget is unlimited.

-##### “testing” branch
+##### "testing" branch

-Once the release date approaches or the customer decides to start release testing, we merge “develop” to “testing” to tighten its policies even more.
-In “testing” branch, **no new features are allowed to be merged until the testing is finished**.
+Once the release date approaches or the customer decides to start release testing, we merge "develop" to "testing" to tighten its policies even more.
+In "testing" branch, **no new features are allowed to be merged until the testing is finished**.
 Of course, before publishing code to testing, you must make sure that **all automatic tests succeed (incl. integration tests)**.
-Since “testing” is higher than “develop”, all “develop” policies should also be respected.
+Since "testing" is higher than "develop", all "develop" policies should also be respected.

-If a tester reports a release bug, the fix branch gets created from the “testing” branch.
-Once the bug is fixed, the fix branch is published back to “testing”.
-If the fix is simple, you can skip branch creation and fix the bug as long as “testing” branch policies are met.
+If a tester reports a release bug, the fix branch gets created from the "testing" branch.
+Once the bug is fixed, the fix branch is published back to "testing".
+If the fix is simple, you can skip branch creation and fix the bug as long as "testing" branch policies are met.

-##### “release” branch
+##### "release" branch

 ![](/static/img/2017/02/release.jpg)

-Once the release is fully tested manually, and the tester confirms that the application is viable for productive usage, we merge “testing” branch to “release”.
-In addition to “testing” branch policies “release” has the next restrictions:
+Once the release is fully tested manually, and the tester confirms that the application is viable for productive usage, we merge "testing" branch to "release".
+In addition to "testing" branch policies "release" has the next restrictions:

 - All features are tested manually.
 - The application has no regressions (i.e. manual test plan succeeds).